-Men vs women: no clear winner.
+Men vs women: No clear winner.

 1M.
 Men are physically stronger than women, who have, on average, less total muscle mass, both in absolute terms and relative to total body mass.
 The greater muscle mass of men is the result of testosterone-induced muscular hypertrophy.
 Men also have denser, stronger bones, tendons, and ligaments.

 2M.
-Men have greater cardiovascular reserve, with larger hearts, greater lung volume per body mass, a higher red blood cell count, and higher haemoglobin.
+Men have greater cardiovascular reserve, with larger hearts, greater lung volume per body mass, a higher red blood cell count, and higher hemoglobin.
 They also have higher circulating clotting factors, which leads to faster healing of wounds.

 4M.
 It has been suggested that the variance (or spread) in IQ scores is greater in men.
 If this is true, there should be more men than women with an exceptionally high IQ.

 5M.
-Men are capable of fathering children into old age, whereas the fertility of women ends with the menopause.
+Men are capable of fathering children into old age, whereas the fertility of women ends with menopause.
 The oldest known father was former Australian miner Les Colley, who fathered a child at age 93.
 Men are also able to father a significantly greater number of children than women can give birth to.
 The most prolific father of all time is believed to be the last Sharifian Emperor of Morocco, Mulai Ismail (1646-1727), who reportedly fathered more than 800 children from a harem of 500 women.

 6M.
 Men are taller than women, by an average of about 15cm or 6 inches.
 The average adult man in America is 175.8cm tall, versus 162cm for the average adult woman.